top of page

 • observation in class or during break

-• Help taking part in class activities
+• Help with taking part in class activities

 • Work in a smaller group

 Every child who is struggling with their social development will obviously need different support and interventions.
-However here are some ideas:
+However, here are some ideas:

 The sort of help that you could request includes:

-• short individual sessions to talk through events that they struggle with.
+• Short individual sessions to talk through events that they struggle with.

 • Communication cards